daffidwilde/matching/docs/discussion/stable_marriage/example.rst

 Upon closer inspection, we can see that each suitor is now matched with their most preferred reviewer so as not to form a blocking pair that would upset any current matchings.
-This matching is stable and, due to this fact, is considered *suitor-optimal*.
+This matching is stable and is considered *suitor-optimal*.